riceissa/project-ideas/README.md

 ./download_issues.py
 ```

 This will save the issues as a JSON in `issues.json`.
+It won't save comments,
+but I think the script can be modified to also download comments.

 To make sure all the issues were downloaded, you can count the occurrence of a
 string that should appear once for each issue, for example: